 Kenya is one of the most child-friendly and family-friendly safari destinations in Africa.
 Many of the lodges have family accommodation and plenty of vehicles, which makes it easy for families to have a vehicle to themselves or to join other families on safari.

 What currency is used in Kenya?

 Kenya's national currency is the Kenyan Shilling and although foreign currencies such as US Dollars are widely accepted (and indeed the currency required for activities like hot air balloon safaris) it is recommended using local currency to pay for bar bills, souvenirs and meals not included in your itinerary.

-There are 6 mobile network operators and also quite a number of internet service providers in Kenya.
+There are over 5 mobile network operators and about 0 internet service providers in Kenya.
 You can checkout the

 and also details about each of them.